 So, what benefits have I seen since I started taking collagen peptides a couple of years ago?
 Well, I am happy to report that I have seen an improvement in my digestion and overall appearance of my skin.
 I’m sure Entyvio and Beautycounter help too, but things are better on both fronts.
 All I know is that I look back at photos of myself in my early 30s and think my skin looks so much better now!
 My hair and nails also feel stronger, much healthier, and less prone to breakage.
 Plus, the extra protein source in my diet doesn’t hurt, especially as someone who lives an active lifestyle.

-I use a marine-based collagen (pictured above) because I had a beef sensitivity show up on a food test and a lot of collagen products are made from beef.
-Marine is sometimes less likely to trigger food sensitivities or destroy the gut lining like some of the crazy chemical-laden protein powders on the market.
+I use a marine-based collagen.
+Marine collagen is sometimes less likely to trigger food sensitivities or destroy the gut lining like some of the crazy chemical-laden protein powders on the market.
 This particular brand is really affordable compared to many others on the market, and you can Amazon Prime it right to your house.
 I actually have it on a subscription to come every other month, so it’s even cheaper!

 Collagen is super easy to mix – in both hot and cold foods as well as liquids – it’s a staple in my morning iced coffee!
 To get my iced coffee perfect, I typically add half to one full scoop (10g) of collagen.
 (You could totally add more/less depending on your personal preferences.)
 I’ll often add a scoop of collagen AND a scoop of protein powder into my iced coffee, and they mix right in, no problem.
 Here’s a quick tutorial about how I get it to all mix together without any clumps as well as a few of the other supplements I like to add and tools I like to use.
 I know that some of you may be skeptical about adding collagen peptides to your morning cup of joe, but trust me when I say you can’t taste it!
 Another quick tip for mixing collagen into cold liquids: Just mix it with a little warm water first (a watery gel will form) and then mix that with your cold liquid.